-Electric goat netting is one of several temporary fence options to use with goats when grazing on pasture or managing brush..
+Electric fence netting is one of several temporary fence options to use with goats (and sheep) when grazing on pasture or managing brush.
 It’s an easy way to start grazing pasture without spending extra time and money on permanent fencing infrastructure.

 Table of contents

-Electric goat netting is a style of fence made of plastic stays and polywire with posts every 6 to 12 feet, depending on the style of fence.
+Electric net fencing is a style of fence made of plastic stays and polywire with posts every 6 to 12 feet, depending on the style of fence.

 It is often called electronet fencing, electric net, or net fence.

-While there are numerous types of electric goat netting, you’ll find these common characteristics:
+While there are numerous types of electric netting fence, you’ll find these common characteristics:

 - Square openings, which vary in size depending the style of electric netting and the type of livestock or wildlife it’s designed to be used with.